ciscoheat/dataclass/README.md

 ## Conversion utilities

-DataClass have some ways to simplify the tedious data conversion process when you get input data from for example a CSV file or JSON data containing only strings, and they should be mapped to a Haxe object.
+DataClass have some ways to simplify the tedious data conversion process when you get input data from for example a CSV file or JSON data containing only strings, and they should be mapped to a class implementing `DataClass`.

-If you add `using dataclass.Converter;` to any module you'll get some useful extensions on the supported types.
-For `String`:
+By adding `using dataclass.Converter;` you'll get some useful extensions on the supported types.

+### Single value conversions

 ```
-.toBool()
-.toInt()
-.toDate()
-.toFloat()
+var s = "A string";

+s.toBool()
+s.toInt()
+s.toDate()
+s.toFloat()
 ```

 And the opposite for each type: `.toString()` (date has `.toStringFormat()`).

 These methods have some intelligence that handles when for example the input isn't whitespace trimmed or contains currency symbols.
-You should be able to pass most spreadsheet data into it without problem.
+You should be able to pass most spreadsheet data into them without problem.
 [Post an issue](https://github.com/ciscoheat/dataclass/issues) if not.

+### Settings

 There are some settings for the conversion process in `dataclass.Converter`: